b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 ### Tip #1: Who is the youngest user?

 This multi-level query first computes the most recent birthday in a sub-select.
+That is the borthday of the youngest users.
 Then the outer query returns the name of any user who has that birthday.
 The names of all the youngest users will be returned in case of a tie.
 ```sql